mesosphere/dcos-docs-site/pages/docs/1.10/networking/virtual-networks/ip-per-container/index.md

 ---
+layout: layout.pug
-nav_title: Configuring IP-per-Container
+navigationTitle: Configuring IP-per-Container
-post_title: Configuring IP-per-Container in Virtual Networks
+title: Configuring IP-per-Container in Virtual Networks
 feature_maturity: preview
-menu_order: 10
+menuWeight: 10
 ---

 The virtual network feature is enabled by default in DC/OS.
 The default configuration of DC/OS provides an virtual network, `dcos`, whose YAML configuration is as follows: